qa/arquillian-phantom-driver/README.markdown

 Arquillian Phantom Driver provides dependency on the [GhostDriver](https://github.com/detro/ghostdriver), dependency on [PhantomJS](http://phantomjs.org/) binary and provides runtime resolution of [the binary artifact](https://github.com/qa/arquillian-phantom-binary) (distributed in Maven repository) to enable true headless unattended testing without need of local PhantomJS installation.

+##### NOTE: Please keep in mind that there is no binary packages of PhantomJS 2.0.0 available for Linux, so the version 1.2.0 of Arquillian Phantom Driver doesn't support the Linux platform!
+For more information see: http://phantomjs.org/download.html and https://github.com/ariya/phantomjs/issues/12948

 ## Usage

 Add following snippet to your project's POM: